fifi000/unlimited/README.md

 arrows or WSAD keys.

 ## Screenshoots
-The same board but the view was moved
+The very same board but the view has been moved

 ![](/readme_img/moved1.png)
 ![](/readme_img/moved2.png)